Hyper-Local Market Report Template: The Agent’s Guide to Local Authority

 Pro Insight

 A homeowner will not read a wall of text about interest rates.
-They will scan for proof that you know their street, their price band, and the current buyer behavior.
-Build your template like a dashboard, not a newsletter.
+They will scan for proof that you know their street, their price band, and current buyer behavior.
+Build your report like a dashboard, not a newsletter.

 • Top box scoreboard: inventory, months of inventory, median price, pending count, and price drops.